 It happens all the time.
 Clients come to me reciting impressions, page views, the number of unique visitors, email opens vs. industry standard, likes, shares and time spent on any landing page and don’t quite understand why everything isn’t adding up to revenue.
 There seems to be the same disconnect for their large email lists that aren’t leading to new sales.
 They think they have a marketing problem when in fact it is a perspective problem.
-The misalignment between their strategy and what they measure is caused by not thinking from a potential customer perspective.
+The misalignment between their strategy and what they measure is caused by not thinking from the perspective of a potential customer.

-Do you consider what your customers say about you more important than industry analyst?
-Do you care more if customers buy your product or use it?
+Do you consider what your customers say about you more important than what industry analysts say?
+Do you care more if customers buy your product or never actually use it?
 Do you pay attention to how the customers interact with your brand story?
 Do you think about what users see before they even know they need you?

-A longer-term perspective and one that focuses on the customer experience allows brands to think more broadly about success.
-It also lifts the pressure from immediate marketing metrics to progress towards strategic goals that measure how relevant your brand is to your customers’ lives.
+A longer-term perspective that focuses on the customer experience allows brands to think more broadly about success and progress towards strategic goals that measure their relevance to customers’ lives.